0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/Week 6/Ancient Philosophy - Week 6 Day 1.md

 Thrasymachus said: Tell me, Socrates, do you still have a wet nurse?
 What’s this?
 Hadn’t you better answer my questions rather than asking me such things?
 Because she’s letting you run around with a snotty nose, and doesn’t wipe it when she needs to!
 Why, for all she cares, you don’t even know about sheep and shepherds.
 Just what is it I don’t know?
 You think that shepherds and cowherds seek the good of their sheep b and cattle, and fatten them and take care of them, looking to something other than their master’s good and their own.
 Moreover, you believe that rulers in cities—true rulers, that is—think about their subjects differently than one does about sheep, and that night and day they think ofsomething besides their own advantage.
 You are so far from understanding about c justice and what’s just, about injustice and what’s unjust, that you don’t realize that justice is really the good of another, the advantage of the stronger and the ruler, and harmful to the one who obeys and serves.
 Injustice is the opposite, it rules the truly simple and just, and those it rules do what is to the advantage ofthe other and stronger, and they make the one they serve happy, but themselves not at all.
 You must look at it as follows, my most simple Socrates: A just man always gets less than an unjust one.
 ```

-But that is not the craft “in the precise sense”’ each craft as a different fucniton taht benefits us in its own peculiar way
+But that is not the craft “in the precise sense”’ each craft as a different function that benefits us in its own peculiar way

 ```ad-example
 Medicine benefits us in terms of ehalth and navigation benefits us in terms of safety.
 No benefits o the craftsman - that is why we need to pay them.